marklogic-community/marklogic-samplestack/README.md

 ## README for Version 1.1.0

-This release features a middle tier for the Java Enterprise Developer, implemented using Java, Spring, and Gradle.
+This release features two middle tiers

+- one for the Java enterprise developer, implemented using Java, Spring and Gradle
+- one for the JavaScript developer, imple,emted using JavaScript, Node.js and Gulp.

 The project includes the following major components:
 * [MarkLogic](http://www.marklogic.com/) for the database tier
 * MVC browser application implemented in [Angular.js](https://angularjs.org)
 * Middle-tier REST server implemented in Java/[Spring](http://projects.spring.io/spring-framework/)
 * [Gradle](http://www.gradle.org/) framework to drive build and configuration of the appserver and database tiers in Java/Groovy
-* Middle-tier REST tier implemented in Node.js/[Express](expressjs.com)
+* Middle-tier REST server implemented in Node.js/[Express](expressjs.com)
 * [Gulp](http://www.gradle.org/)-based automation to drive build and configuration of Javascript and database tiers (**note: database-tier Gulp-based setup coming soon**)
 * Unit and end-to-end tests